 The U.S. Environmental Protection Agency (EPA) provides commercial steam cooker efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR-qualified steam cookers.

-Make a Cost-Effective Purchase: Save More than $700 by Buying ENERGY STAR
+Make a Cost-Effective Purchase: Save $1,876 or More by Buying ENERGY STAR

 |Table 1.
 Lifetime Savings for Efficient Commercial Steam Cooker Models|